Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 ### 4.1 Results

-*In this subsection, you should report the results from your experiments in a summary table, keeping only the most relevant results for your experiment (ie your best model, and two or three other options which you explored).
-You should also briefly explain the summary table and highlight key results.*

-*Interpretability methods like LIME or SHAP should also be reported here, using the appropriate tables or charts.*

 ### Summary Table

 | Bus Route | Overlap Distance (m) | Recommended Action | Alternative Route Availability      |